Prevention of Excessive Charges Bill

 Overview

-The Prevention of Excessive Charges Bill aims to limit the charges banks and other businesses can levy on consumers for defaults or exceeding credit limits.
-It sets a maximum charge of 2.5% of the value of the default or overdraft.
+The Prevention of Excessive Charges Bill aims to protect consumers in England, Wales, Scotland, and Northern Ireland from excessively high charges and fees imposed by businesses for breaches of contract or exceeding credit limits.
+It sets a maximum charge of 2.5% of the actual value of the default or overdraft.

 Description

-- Banking services contracts under the Consumer Credit Act 1974: Charges for exceeding agreed overdraft limits are also capped at 2.5% of the overdraft amount.
+- Overdraft Limits: In banking contracts under the Consumer Credit Act 1974, charges for exceeding overdraft limits cannot exceed 2.5% of the overdraft amount.

 The Act will come into force two months after being passed and applies to England, Wales, Scotland, and Northern Ireland.